Hormonal Contraceptives/Brigatinib Interactions

 Brigatinib may speed up how quickly your body processes your hormonal contraceptive.

 What might happen:

 Hormonal contraceptives (e.g. "the pill", patches, implants, some IUDs, and the ring) may not be effective while you are taking brigatinib and you may become pregnant if you do not use other forms of birth control.

 What you should do about this interaction:

 Make sure your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 You should use a back-up form of birth control (e.g. condoms) or a non-hormonal form of birth control while taking brigatinib.
-If you have questions about your birth control, discuss them with your doctor or pharmacist.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you have questions about your birth control, discuss them with your doctor or pharmacist.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 1.Alunbrig (brigatinib) US prescribing information.
 Ariad Pharmaceuticals, Inc. April, 2017.

 - 2.Medicines and Healthcare products Regulatory Agency.
 Levonorgestrel-containing emergency hormonal contraception: advice on interactions with hepatic enzyme inducers and contraceptive efficacy. available at: https://www.gov.uk/drug-safety-update/levonorgestrel-containing-emergency- hormonal-contraception-advice-on-interactions-with-hepatic-enzyme-inducers -and-contraceptive-efficacy September 15, 2016..